takakib123/takakib123.github.io/_posts/2025-08-08-Thesis_poster.md

+---
-{title: "AI-Powered Dermatological Assistant: Bridging Healthcare Gaps Through Multimodal Intelligence"}
+title: "AI-Powered Dermatological Assistant: Bridging Healthcare Gaps Through Multimodal Intelligence"
 ---

 Millions lack access to specialized dermatological care due to geographic and technological disparities.
 We present a novel multimodal framework that combines image-based diagnosis with a visual-question answering pipeline, powered by DINOv2 and a compressed LLaVA model.
 Our system supports accurate skin disease diagnosis and explanation, optimized for low-resource settings.